Ryan-Rhys/Constrained-Bayesian-Optimisation-for-Automatic-Chemical-Design/Constrained_BO/README.md

 # Constrained Bayesian Optimisation for Automatic Chemical Design using Variational Autoencoders

-Welcome to the repo accompanying the paper "Constrained Bayesian Optimisation for Automatic Chemical Design usingg Variational Autoencoders"
+Welcome to the repo accompanying the paper "Constrained Bayesian Optimisation for Automatic Chemical Design using Variational Autoencoders"

 https://pubs.rsc.org/en/content/articlehtml/2020/sc/c9sc04026a